-Factbox-Analysts' reactions on OPEC decision
+FACTBOX-Analysts' reactions on OPEC decision

 Date: Nov.
 28

-"OPEC's unchanged 30 million barrels per day (mbpd) production limit does suggest its concern over preserving market share, rather than a possible futile attempt in lifting oil prices giving rising oil supply from the U.S. shale oil production. ...
-The cartel views the over-supply isn't by their hands, and should we infer, likely caused by high U.S. oil production given its shale production."
+"OPEC's unchanged 30 million barrels per day (mbpd) production limit does suggest its concern over preserving market share, rather than a possible futile attempt in lifting oil prices given rising oil supply from the U.S. shale oil production. ...
+The cartel views the oversupply isn't by their hands, and should we infer, likely caused by high U.S. oil production given its shale production."